JAlcocerT/JAlcocerT/content/blog/py-stonks.md

 Auth was still...kind of a mistery then.

-Now, with Py_Stonks i want to put together all the Python Web App and back-end stuff Ive learnt.
+Now, with `Py_Stonks` i want to put together all the Python Web App and *back-end stuff* Ive learnt this summer.

 And create a kind of **blueprint for secure web apps with few authentication methods**: *at least as of my knowledge in sept2025*.

 {{< cards >}}
-  {{< card link="https://github.com/JAlcocerT/Py_Stonks" title="NEW Python Py Stonks" image="/blog_img/apps/gh-jalcocert.svg" subtitle="PyStocks WebApp and ipynb with Yfinance Source Code on Github" >}}
+  {{< card link="https://github.com/JAlcocerT/py_stonks" title="NEW Python Py Stonks" image="/blog_img/apps/gh-jalcocert.svg" subtitle="PyStocks WebApp and ipynb with Yfinance Source Code on Github" >}}
 {{< /cards >}}

 Im just taking ideas from these 2 + combining them with auth stuff Ive learnt in the meantime.